A Code of Conduct for Aged Care

 What is the Code of Conduct for Aged Care?

-The Code will describe the behaviour expected of aged care providers, their governing persons (e.g. board members and Chief Executive Officers) and aged care workers.
+The Code describes the behaviour expected of aged care providers, their governing persons (e.g. board members and Chief Executive Officers) and aged care workers.

-- governing persons (e.g. board members and CEOs)
+- their governing persons (e.g. board members and CEOs)